+This Chinese stir-fried spring greens side is utterly delicious.
 Packed with vitamins and minerals, spring greens are a great way to get your fresh veggie kick during the last months of winter and into the spring.
-This delicious stir-fry is quick and easy to make an combines classic Chinese flavours.
+This nutritious stir-fry is quick and easy to make an combines classic Chinese flavours.
 With garlic, chilli and ginger, there’s no chance anyone will be complaining if you whip this up for tea.
 Serve simply with noodles if you fancy a veggie supper.

 - 2tsp sunflower oil

 - About 30g unsalted cashew nuts

 - ½ a red chilli, deseeded and finely sliced

 - 1 fat garlic clove, peeled and thinly sliced